By Emilie Lutostanski, Director of the Local News Resource Center at LMA

 “We felt like if The Inquirer was going to be a distinct, trusted brand, we first had to build something that had a digital acumen to carry us on to this single brand,” he said.
 “It was very methodical but at the same time quite revolutionary for us to finally go from multiple brands back to our roots of the 190-year-old Inquirer.”

 Like digital transformation in much of the industry, The Inquirer has become more reader-revenue oriented, and with that shift comes an increased focus on audience engagement, both online and at hosted events.
-The Inquirer recruited Kim Fox, managing editor for audience and innovation, who leads an audience development team of about eight to grow readership and drive subscriptions, including through a Lenfest Institute-funded project using the Hearken model that allows readers to engage in story development.
+The Inquirer recruited Kim Fox, managing editor for audience and innovation, who leads an audience development team of five to grow readership and drive subscriptions, including through a Lenfest Institute-funded project using the Hearken model that allows readers to engage in story development.
 In turn, the stories generated tend to perform stronger in terms of audience reach and engagement, Wischnowski said.

 With new staffing, the strategy for audience engagement has never been more sophisticated or efficient, Wischnowski said.